vaibhavbharti/Predict_Fraud_Detection_Using_Auto_AI/README.md

 # Predict_Fraud_Detection_Using_Auto_AI

+# INTRODUCTION
+Automation and artificial intelligence (AI) are transforming businesses and will contribute to economic growth via contributions to productivity.
+In this project I’ll focus on building state of the art systems for churning out predictions which can be used in different scenarios.
+I’ll try to predict fraudulent transactions which we know can reduce monetary loss and risk mitigation.
+The same approach can be used for predicting customer churn, demand and supply forecast and others.
+Building predictive models require time, effort and good knowledge of algorithms to create effective systems which can predict the outcome accurately.
+With that being said, IBM introduced AutoAI which will automate all the tasks involved in building predictive models for different requirements.
+In this project we will get to see how AutoAI can churn out great models quickly which will save time and effort and aid in faster decision-making process.

+# PROPOSED METHODOLOGY
+The project based on Fraud Prediction using AutoAI for  predicting customer churn, demand and supply forecast and others.
+The project is only for educational purpose.

 # Tools
       * IBM Watson Studio : Analyze data
       * IBM Auto AI : Automatically analyzes your data and generates candidte model pipelines